phuihock/ifttt-twitter-webhook/README.md

 }
 ```

-Note that semantic search requires the `transformers` library to be installed.
-If this library is not available, the endpoint will return a 501 error.
+Note that semantic search requires ChromaDB to be installed.
+ChromaDB uses the `all-MiniLM-L6-v2` model for generating embeddings, which provides efficient similarity search capabilities for semantic search functionality.

 ## Security